List of Spy × Family characters: Schutzstaffel

-Yuri's higher-command colleague.
-He has two scars over his left eye.
+Yuri's higher-command colleague, a first lieutenant (Captain in the manga's English translations) in the SSS.
+He has two scars over his left eye that he received in battle during the last war.
 While he is a stoic and serious person, he seems to care for Yuri and views him like a close friend.
-He knows about Yuri's obsession with his sister, his overworking tendencies and his drinking problem and advises him accordingly.
+He knows about Yuri's obsession with his sister, his overwork tendencies and his drinking problem and advises him accordingly.
 He also took care of Yuri by bringing him food and herbal medicine when he is sick.